 Filming and air date

-In August, Steven Moffat and Mark Gatiss revealed three key words, one relating to each episode of the new series.
-They've also dropped other clues, and even a few facts.
+In August 2012 Steven Moffat and Mark Gatiss revealed three key words, one relating to each episode of the new series.
+They've since told us the full titles (all pleasing puns on original Sherlock Holmes stories) and also dropped other clues, and even a few facts.
 Here's what we know so far, plus a great deal of educated speculation...

 This is the episode we know the most about.
 Written by Mark Gatiss, it will answer the question every Sherlock fan is asking – “How did he survive the fall?”
-The solution was filmed at the same time as the setup and the detective’s death-defying plunge, and Martin Freeman tells us "All the clues were on screen.
+Martin Freeman tells us "All the clues were on screen.
 It's not going to be a cheat – everything that we saw on that final episode offers hints as to how he did it."

-What might be John’s reaction if he does?
+One way or another, though, Sherlock will have to reveal himself.
+So what might be John’s reaction when he does?
 The literary Dr Watson faints at the sight of his friend's face, and is then simply overjoyed to see him, but Gatiss has strongly suggested that John is likely to be less understanding.
 "I always found it a little unlikely that Dr Watson's only reaction was to faint... as opposed to possibly a stream of terrible swear words," said Gatiss (and knowing John and Sherlock's history, a smack in the mouth is not out of the question either).

 With unpleasantries out of the way and the duo back together, what’s next?
 In The Empty House, Holmes is on the run from Moriarty’s vengeful henchmen, in particular his second in command, bushy-moustached sharp-shooter Colonel Sebastian Moran, who is stationed in the house opposite with an air rifle waiting to blow Holmes’s brains out.
 When Sherlock fell to his “death” at the end of series two, the hitmen targetting John, Mrs Hudson and Lestrade packed up their guns but if they find out the detective is still alive they could be back.
 It would therefore seem imperative that Sherlock’s return is kept secret from the world until that issue is dealt with.